 - Only the sperm and egg of the married couple are involved.

 - Fertilized eggs are not intentionally lost or destroyed.

-As long as both the egg in the sperm are from the same married couple, then I can see no problem with this process.
-After all, both the egg in the sperm belong to the married couple and there is no intrusion of seed from outside that marriage bond.
+As long as both the egg and the sperm are from the same married couple, then I can see no problem with this process.
+After all, both the egg and the sperm belong to the married couple, and there is no intrusion of seed from outside that marriage bond.
 If the married couple accepts the sperm from another man (a man outside of the marriage bond with that woman), then she is inviting the intrusion of another man's seed into herself.
 This is an adulterous occurrence.

 In addition, if the process of artificial insemination involves the fertilization of many eggs with only one being implanted in the womb of the mother, this is not acceptable since the other fertilized eggs must then be discarded.
 This is not an acceptable option for a Christian couple since it risks destroying human life.